kubermatic/docs/content/kubelb/v1.1/tutorials/gatewayapi/_index.en.md

 ### Setup

+{{% notice warning %}} Ensure that Gateway API is enabled for the cluster.
+Please set `kubelb.disableGatewayAPI` to `false` in the `values.yaml`.
+Gateway API has been disabled by default as due to missing Gateway API CRDs the controller will crash and won't start.{{% /notice %}}

 Kubermatic's default recommendation is to use Gateway API and use [Envoy Gateway](https://gateway.envoyproxy.io/) as the Gateway API implementation.
 Install Envoy Gateway by following this [guide](https://gateway.envoyproxy.io/docs/install/install-helm/) or any other Gateway API implementation of your choice.

 Ensure that `GatewayClass` exists in the management cluster.
 A minimal configuration for GatewayClass is as follows: